-Whether or not your rehab services will be covered depends on a few factors.
+Whether or not your detox or rehab services will be covered depends on a few factors.
 First, you obviously have to have a health insurance policy in force at the time you seek treatment.
 If your policy has lapsed because premiums weren’t paid or you’ve changed employers, then a treatment provider can’t successfully bill claims to it.

-Second, you must have a policy that includes benefits for chemical dependency treatment.
-Medicare, Medicaid and most private insurers do include these benefits.
+Second, you must have a policy that includes benefits for a chemical dependency treatment.
+Medicare, Medicaid, and most private insurers do include these benefits.

-Finally, your providers must diagnose you with a substance abuse disorder that is relevant to those benefits and bill for services following claims billing requirements.
+Finally, your providers must diagnose you with a substance abuse disorder that is relevant to those benefits and bills for services following claims billing requirements.

 Most Major Insurance Accepted

-If you do not have insurance or if your policy does not cover addiction treatment, we offer other viable options.
+If you do not have insurance or if your policy does not cover addiction treatment, we offer other viable payment and treatment options.
 Learn more about the costs and payment for addiction treatment.
 Transitions Recovery Program accepts most private insurance like Aetna, Beacon Health Options, Magellan Health Services, Geisinger Health Plan, Value Options, Humana, Mental Health Network and many others.

-The total cost of rehab and the amount you have to pay out-of-pocket is often very different.
+The total cost of rehab and the amount you have to pay out-of-pocket plus copays is often very different.
 The total amount you must pay depends on factors that include:

 - Your deductible.
 This is the portion of your healthcare expenses that you must pay out-of-pocket each year before your insurance company will pay for services.